pixeldoc2000/Marlin/README.md

 Branch Name | Variant Properties
 ------------ | -------------
 BX_ALMOST_STOCK | Use this if you are running an "almost" stock BX.
 I say almost because it does require you to remove the z-endstop switch which is actually completely unnecessary when running an ABL probe and in fact more of a source of problems than anything else.
 It otherwise differs from the standard BIQU firmware in that it enables some useful features which have not been enabled in theirs such as automatic z-leveling and linear advance.
 It also increases the maximum acceleration speeds to levels which are more suited to such a capable printer.
 You can also apply the fan silencing modification (see the opening gist for the BX) using this firmware but you still have the option to run it without applying the modification.
 BX_UPS | Want to install a mini-UPS into your BX so that you have power loss recovery with the ability to park the print head?
-Want to have a way to cause the raspberry pi to shut down gracefully after flicking the power switch?
+Want to have a way to cause the raspberry pi to shut down gracefully after flicking the power switch instead of just having power yanked?
 This is the branch for you.
 If you plan to use this branch then take note of the instructions in the gist located here: COMING SOON.

+Once you are sure about which branch you plan to install, select it from the drop down menu located at the top left of the page.

 ![Step1](/step1_branch.png)